 Alex continued to work every week as a vigil would speak to his friend Laura.
 Laura always understood Alex and

 As years went on, Alex's health declined.
 He battled on the best he could.
 He spent the last 18 months in hospitals

 where he was looking for and think of a miracle to cure his ailments.
 Unfortunately this did not happen.
 In his last

 few months, he did not want his friends to ask too many questions.
 I understand why.
 Again it was Alex's way in

 life and death.
 I loved Alex and admired him for his sincerity, his way, and most of all - his friendship.

 Alex was my lecturer when I did a post graduate certificate in Linguistics here in London in the 1970s.
 The course

-having to take classes in whichever language the teacher taught in- Hebrew from an English teacher, mathematics
+and having to take classes in whichever language the teacher taught in- Hebrew from an English teacher,

-from a Japanese speaking teacher, English from a Chinese speaker etc. He often told us that girls liked linguists, so
+mathematics from a Japanese speaking teacher, English from a Chinese speaker etc. He often told us that girls